 Most of us are what social researchers might call semi-skilled, i.e. we’ve acquired many practical skills through hands-on experience, but lack outstanding talents that set us apart from the crowd.
-In the recent past some semi-skilled labourers, without formal qualifications in their line of expertise, honed their skills to such an extent as become invaluable to their employers or clientele, but with outsourcing and automation we’ve lost much of that traditional skills base for good.
+In the recent past some semi-skilled labourers, without formal qualifications in their line of expertise, honed their skills to such an extent as to become invaluable to their employers or clientele, but with outsourcing and automation we’ve lost much of that traditional skills base for good.
 Many semi-skilled workers may well have much more experience than a someone who has been formerly trained, but their skills can be easily learned not just by millions of other workers, but by machines.
 Millions of us enjoy cooking from fresh ingredients, but it’s often much more cost-effective just to buy a ready-made meal.
-Once we rely supermarkets to supply food, it makes little difference if a machine prepares a complex recipe from fresh ingredients or we buy the ingredients separately and do it ourselves.
-Indeed in many practical instances ready-made meals are both cheaper and healthier as otherwise you’d have to buy much larger quantities of the source ingredients, which may well go off before you have a chance to eat them.
+Once we rely supermarkets to supply food, it makes little difference if a machine prepares an elaborate recipe from fresh ingredients or we do it ourselves from separately purchased ingredients.
+In many practical instances ready-made meals are both cheaper and healthier as otherwise you’d have to buy much larger quantities of the source ingredients, which may well go off before you have a chance to eat them.
 Fast food outlets have already automated most aspects of food preparation.
 In the near future human chefs will be a luxury available only to the affluent professional classes, but with more leisure time many will still prefer to engage in a little culinary therapy.

 More disturbingly the two dominant narratives of public debate on economics and employment could both prove wrong.
 Global optimists keep reminding us how our growing economies, reliant on extreme labour mobility, can provide new opportunities for all, while identitarian populists from Donald Trump in the USA to Marine Le Pen in France pretend manufacturing jobs can somehow be repatriated.
 In reality outsourcing menial tasks to low-wage workers is just a stop-gap solution until robotics becomes more competitive.
 However, if big business no longer needs semi-skilled labour and only requires a select group of engineers, creatives, managers and entertainers, who is going to buy their products?